grochmal/hq-dw/README.md

     *   |0x507| I do not know Django, how do it check the DB optimisation?
     *   |0x508| Why do you believe that optimisation by caching is better?
     *   |0x509| There are a lot of quirks with python 3, why did you use it?
+    *   |0x50a| That is quite a lot of code, how long did it take?
 6.  |0x600| Copying